 ERP works by integrating different aspects of a business such as accounting, manufacturing, and sales.
-It allows businesses to have a more complete view of their operations and makes it easier to track and manage important business data.
+It allows businesses to have a more complete view of their operations and increase visibility of the current business processes that they have, which makes it easier to track and manage important business data.
 ERP also helps businesses create and track invoices, purchase orders, and other important documents.

-ERP systems are typically implemented by businesses through the installation of software onto company computers, and the implementation process can involve significant customization of the software to meet the specific needs of the business.
+ERP systems or ERP modules are typically implemented by businesses through the installation of software solutions onto company computers, and the implementation process can involve significant customization of the software to meet the specific needs of the business.
 Once implemented, ERP systems provide a real-time view of all business operations which can help companies make better decisions and improve efficiency.

 Below are the main functions of ERP: